yboussard/twistranet/README.txt

 - Run ./manage.py runserver 0.0.0.0
 - Point your browser to http://localhost:8000/ => You're done

-There are a few users already set: "A", "B" and "twistranet".
+There are a few users already set: "A", "B" and "admin".
 All three have 'azerty1234' password.

 Design considerations
 =====================